 The numerous blood vessels attached to the intestines are also instrumental in speedily delivering substances around the body and to the brain.

 It is often easy to think we have a healthy diet when, in fact, the things we eat can be destroying our wellbeing by degrees.
 By clogging the intestines we cause alterations in gut structure, dysfunction of the gut wall, destruction of intestinal bacteria and changes in brain chemistry.
-This interferes with the complex physiological processes involved in digestion, absorption and elimination, sabotaging our body’s ability to maintain normal health.
-Migraine can be a manifestation of a subtle or gross imbalance in this area, complicated by other outside factors.
+This interferes with the complex physiological processes involved in digestion, absorption, and elimination, sabotaging our body’s ability to maintain normal health.
+A migraine can be a manifestation of a subtle or gross imbalance in this area, complicated by other outside factors.

 So…as usual….diet is key.
-Intestinal clearance and detoxification is often necessary, followed by reinstating intestinal bacteria and eating unrefined, fresh foods free of synthetic chemicals.
+Intestinal clearance and detoxification are often necessary, followed by reinstating intestinal bacteria and eating unrefined, fresh foods free of synthetic chemicals.
 Give your body this and it has the innate ‘wisdom’ to heal itself from even some seemingly incurable conditions.
 Learn about my Ultimate Herbal DETOX Program here

-Of the hundreds of thousands of strains of bacteria naturally residing in our intestines there are multiple positive effects from our symbiotic relationship with them.
+Of the hundreds of thousands of strains of bacteria naturally residing in our intestines, there are multiple positive effects from our symbiotic relationship with them.
 Some of these beneficial bacteria repress disease-causing micro-organisms, others aid in the digestion of carbohydrates, some manufacture substances such as vitamins, produce chemicals vital for our immune system, support DNA and even promote the growth of blood vessels crucial for healthy gut function and the absorption of nutrients.

 The state of intestinal bacteria has significance for migraine sufferers.
 As well as digestive enzymes we have intestinal bacteria that aid in the breakdown of protein.
 When proteins are digested correctly they are broken down to peptides and amino acids that are then used by the body to create neurotransmitters and hormones.
 If, however, proteins are ineffectively broken down due to a disruption of bacteria or digestive enzymes we get either too little or too much at the wrong time.
 Low levels of the neurotransmitter, serotonin, have been shown to be a co-factor in triggering a migraine.
 Amongst other functions, serotonin affects blood vessel contraction.

 Poor food choices cause a build-up of undigested, putrefactive matter, an underlying cause of dysfunction of the processes of digestion and elimination.
-This poor intestinal health leads to faulty manufacture of brain chemicals such as serotonin.
+This poor intestinal health leads to the faulty manufacture of brain chemicals such as serotonin.

-Whilst certain foods are believed to trigger migraine, there are usually contributing factors.
-Dehydration, blood sugar imbalance, hormonal variation, emotional upset and inadequate sleep all have a physiological effect that can generate a deluge of events leading to migraine.
+Whilst certain foods are believed to trigger a migraine, there are usually contributing factors.
+Dehydration, blood sugar imbalance, hormonal variation, emotional upset and inadequate sleep all have a physiological effect that can generate a deluge of events leading to a migraine.

-Even the very drugs you might take to relieve migraine can end up perpetuating a cycle of rebound headaches.
+Even the very drugs you might take to relieve a migraine can end up perpetuating a cycle of rebound headaches.